-- The design of the VM manager assumes that the underlying hardware supports virtual to physical mapping a paging mechanism, transparent cache coherence on multiprocessor systems, and virtual addressing aliasing - The VM manager in 2000 uses a page-based management scheme with a page size of 4 KB - The 2000 VM manager uses a two step process to allocate memory - The first step reserves a portion of the process's address space - The second step commits the allocation by assigning space in the 2000 paging file
+- The design of the VM manager assumes that the underlying hardware supports virtual to physical mapping a paging mechanism, transparent cache coherence on multiprocessor systems, and virtual addressing aliasing. - The VM manager in Windows 7 uses a page-based management scheme with a page size of 4 KB. - The Windows 7 VM manager uses a two step process to allocate memory - The first step reserves a portion of the process's address space - The second step commits the allocation by assigning space in the system's paging file(s)